-During James Houghton’s 10 years at GSK, he’s played a central role in Sensodyne’s success, helping it become the company’s first $2 billion consumer healthcare brand
+During James Houghton’s 10 years at GSK, he’s played a central role in Sensodyne’s success, helping it become the company’s largest consumer healthcare brand

 “We have an internal catchphrase at Sensodyne – ‘being great at something is only the starting point, not the end goal’.

 This neatly encapsulates the journey of what is GSK’s biggest power brand – a journey of always striving for the next great step.

 Sensodyne Original launched in the US and UK in the early 1960s as the first desensitising toothpaste.
 Since then, the brand has grown through a steady stream of innovation backed by scientific expertise.
 There was Sensodyne F in the 80s – the first toothpaste to help soothe nerves inside the teeth; 2006 saw the launch of the hugely successful ProNamel; and in 2010 Repair and Protect launched with its NovaMin ingredient which helps repair sensitive teeth.

 Today, Sensodyne delivers consistent double digit growth, helping it become GSK’s largest consumer healthcare brand.
 Launches are often recognised by the DBA for their business effectiveness, such as Sensodyne True White, which made sales of over $25 million in its first year, exceeding its target by 10 percent.

 Such success is in great part down to the drive contained in the internal catchphrase mentioned above.
 It is underpinned by a restlessness for innovation and improved performance – and design has a huge role to play in driving that ambition.